awsdocs/iam-user-guide/doc_source/id_users.md

 Each IAM user is associated with one and only one AWS account\.
 Because users are defined within your AWS account, they don't need to have a payment method on file with AWS\.
 Any AWS activity performed by users in your account is billed to your account\.

 There's a limit to the number of IAM users you can have in an AWS account\.
-For more information, see [Limitations on IAM Entities and Objects](reference_iam-limits.md)\.
+For more information, see [IAM and STS Limits](reference_iam-limits.md)\.

 ## Users as service accounts<a name="id_users_service_accounts"></a>